 The 5th Six Sigma Define Phase Key Deliverable: Create Project Plans

-The first output of Six Sigma Define phase is the Project Charter.
-By the end of the Six Sigma Define phase, the project team will be ready with project charter or agreement; that is duly approved or signed-off by the Six Sigma project champions or sponsors.
-The team will also have a list of feasible customer requirements or expectations that need to be fulfilled as a result of the implementation of the solutions by the Six Sigma project.
+The first output of the Six Sigma Define phase is the Project Charter.
+By the end of the Six Sigma Define phase, the project team will be ready with a project charter or agreement; which is duly approved or signed off by the Six Sigma project champions or sponsors.
+The team will also have a list of feasible customer requirements or expectations that need to be fulfilled as a result of the implementation of the solutions by the Six Sigma projects.
 The documented flowchart or process map can also be published by the project team at the end of the Six Sigma Define phase.
 The process map or flowchart would belong to the process where the business problem occurs and recurs in due course.